 Richland Recreation is just as busy as Pasco and offers many different activities and classes for its residents, as well.
 From basketball to Pilates and wellness classes to gardening activities, the residents of Richland will never be bored unless they choose to be.
-Richland prides themselves in offering a wide variety of activities and classes and is constantly adding more to their list.
+Richland prides itself in offering a wide variety of activities and classes and is constantly adding more to its list.

 Like both Pasco and Richland, Kennewick gives many opportunities for its residents to participate in activities and classes put on by the Recreation Department.
-With pre-school classes for the young ones and a variety of activities, such as kayaking and canoeing and fitness classes, for young people and adults, the Recreation Department is busy.#idx-price-bar#
+With preschool classes for the young ones and a variety of activities, such as kayaking and canoeing, and fitness classes, for young people and adults, the Recreation Department is busy.

-Home to several golf courses and located in the desert climate, you’ll find golf being played in the Tri-Cities area year round.
-You’ll also find the Sacajawea Heritage Trail, a 22-mile long trail that runs through all three of the cities is quite popular for hiking year round, as well.
+Home to several golf courses and located in the desert climate, you’ll find golf being played in the Tri-Cities area year-round.
+You’ll also find the Sacajawea Heritage Trail, a 22-mile-long trail that runs through all three of the cities and is quite popular for hiking year-round, as well.

 The fact is the Tri-Cities area is one that is amazingly active and loyal to their home teams.
-From basketball and baseball to hockey and football, residents in this area are never lacking for something to do.
-You’ll also find that in the Tri-Cities area is increasingly popular in wine making and many wineries located in the area offer tours and tasting events.
+From basketball and baseball to hockey and football, residents in this area are never lacking something to do.
+You’ll also find that the Tri-Cities area is increasingly popular in winemaking and many wineries located in the area offer tours and tasting events.